zamplyy/react-native-vector-image-plugin/README.md

 Config plugin to auto configure `react-native-vector-image` when the native code is generated (`expo prebuild`).

+Please have a look at ["react-native-vector-image"](https://github.com/oblador/react-native-vector-image) for further instructions.

+Some of the benefits are

+- Faster render – ~5x faster than `react-native-svg`.
+- Smaller JS bundle = faster startup.
+- Native support for dark mode.

 ## Expo installation

 > Tested against Expo SDK 45